 Although the restrictions in CIGA have a broad ambit, there are several important limitations on their scope:

-- First, CIGA only restricts the ability of suppliers to terminate when their customer has become subject to an insolvency procedure; if you have contracted as a customer and you are looking to terminate your agreement with an insolvent supplier, CIGA will not affect you.
+- The first and most important limitation is that, CIGA only restricts the ability of suppliers to terminate when their customer has become subject to an insolvency procedure; if you have contracted as a customer and you are looking to terminate your agreement with an insolvent supplier, CIGA will not affect you.

 - The restrictions in CIGA will generally not apply to most financial services suppliers (or financial services contracts) and certain Public-Private Partnership project companies;